Skip to main content

 The fix: Create realistic project budgets from inception.
 Include infrastructure requirements in project plans.
 Budget for ongoing operations, not just development.
 Hire infrastructure and operations staff alongside data scientists.

-Mistake 10: Pursuing Perfection Instead of Pragmatism
+How Does Pursuing Perfection Instead of Pragmatism Undermine AI Projects?

 Related Articles